markproy/bird-classification-workshop/docs/lab4-trigger-inference-from-s3.md

 * For IAM role, pick `Choose an existing role` and then pick `service-role/deeplens-workshop-lambda-role` which was created earlier.
 * Click `Create function` at the bottom of the page.

-Now you have successfully created a hello world Lambda function with the appropriate permissions.
-You will customize it to do what we need it to do in the subsequent steps.
+You have successfully created a hello world Lambda function with the appropriate permissions.
+You will now customize that function to do what we need it to do in the subsequent steps.

 ### In the Lambda Designer, add S3 as a Trigger

 * Select `S3` in the left hand panel list of possible triggers.
 It is near the bottom.
 * You'll see an `S3` box added to the design panel on the right, and it will say `Configuration required`.
 * Scroll down to the `Configure triggers` section of the designer.
 * The first configuration step is to identify which S3 bucket will serve as the event source.
-Choose your S3 bucket from the dropdown list (**TBS: come up with standard S3 nomenclature**)
+Choose your S3 bucket from the dropdown list (e.g., `deeplens-sagemaker-e788ef9b-68b4-496d-b9f7-513cf0e0e09e`) (**TBS: come up with standard S3 nomenclature**)
-* Next, ensure `ObjectCreated(All)` is selcted as the `Event Type`.
+* Next, ensure `Object Created(All)` is selcted as the `Event Type`.
 * Enter a `Prefix` of `birds/` and a `Suffix` of `.jpg`.
+* Ensure `Enable trigger` is selected (it is by default).
 * Lastly, click `Add` to add the S3 trigger.
 * Click `Save` to save the initial version of the Lambda function.

 The function is now available, and will be triggered when new objects arrive in that bucket.
 However, the code for the Lambda function is still simply the default code from the AWS-supplied blueprint.
-You'll supply the real code required later on in this lab.
+You will supply the real code required later on in this lab.

 ### Add environment variables

 * At the top of the Lambda designer panel, click on the box with the name of the function (i.e., `IdentifySpeciesAndNotify`).
 * Scroll down past the function code below until you reach the `Environment variables` section.
 * Enter a new environment variable with `SAGEMAKER_ENDPOINT_NAME` as its key, and `nabirds-species-identifier` for its value.
 This tells the function which SageMaker endpoint to use when performing an inference to identify a bird species.
 The value must match the name of the endpoint you supplied in [Lab 3](lab3-host-model.md).
-* **TBS** Add `SNS_TOPIC_ARN` environment variable in later lab.
 * Click `Save` to save your function including the new settings.

 ### Update the Python code for your function

-Before updating the Lambda function to have the required code to predict bird species, first take some time to review [the code](../labs/lab4/lambda/lambda_function.py).
+Before updating the Lambda function to have the required code to predict bird species, first take some time to [review the code](../labs/lab4/lambda/lambda_function.py).
 Let's walk through a few key code snippets in the sections below.

 #### Code for Invoking the SageMaker endpoint